-RESOLUTION 191 (Busan, 2014)
+RESOLUTION 191 (REV. DUBAI, 2018)

 Strategy for the coordination of efforts among the three Sectors of the Union

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 noting

-a) Resolution ITU-R 6-1 (Rev. Geneva, 2007), on liaison and collaboration with the ITU Telecommunication Standardization Sector (ITU-T), and Resolution ITU-R 7-2 (Rev. Geneva, 2012), on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D), of the Radiocommunication Assembly (RA);
+a) Resolution ITU-R 6-2, adopted by the Radiocommunication Assembly 2015, on liaison and collaboration with the ITU Telecommunication Standardization Sector (ITU-T), and Resolution ITU-R 7-3, on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D), revised by the Radiocommunication Assembly (RA) of 2015;

-b) Resolutions 44 and 45 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on mutual cooperation and integration of the activities of ITU-T and ITU-D;
+b) Resolution 45 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on effective coordination of standardization work across study groups in the ITU Telecommunication Standardization Sector, and the role of the ITU Telecommunication Standardization Advisory Group;;

-c) Resolution 57 (Rev. Dubai, 2012) of WTSA, onstrengthening coordination and cooperation among the ITU Radiocommunication Sector (ITU-R), ITU-T and ITU-D on matters of mutual interest;
+c) Resolution 18 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on principles and procedures for the allocation of work and coordination among the ITU Radiocommunication (ITU-R), ITU Telecommunication Standardization (ITU-T) and ITU Telecommunication Development (ITU-D) Sectors,;

-d) Resolution 5 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on enhanced participation by developing countries1 in the activities of the Union;
+d) Resolution 59 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;

-e) Resolution 59 (Rev. Dubai, 2014) of WTDC, on strengthening coordination and cooperation among ITU-R, ITU-T and ITU-D on matters of mutual interest;
+e) Resolution 5 (Rev. Buenos Aires, 2017) of WTDC, on enhanced participation by developing countries1 in the activities of the Union;

-f) the recent establishment of the Telecommunication Standardization Advisory Group subgroup on intra-ITU collaboration and coordination, and the inter-Sector coordination group on issues of mutual interest,
+f) the establishment of the inter-Sector coordination group (ISCG) on issues of mutual interest, set up under decisions of the Sector advisory groups, and of the Inter-Sectoral Coordination Task Force (ISC-TF), headed by the Deputy Secretary-General, in order to eliminate duplication of effort and optimize the use of resources,

 considering

-a) the objectives of the Union listed in Article 1 of the ITU Constitution;
+a) the purposes of the Union listed in Article 1 of the ITU Constitution;

-b) the role assigned to each of the three Sectors to contribute to fulfilment of the said objectives;
+b) the role assigned to each of the three Sectors and to the General Secretariat to contribute to fulfilling the purposes and achieving the objectives of the Union;

-c) ; that the basic principle of cooperation and collaboration among ITU-R, ITU-T and ITU-D is to avoid duplication of the Sectors' activities and ensure that work is carried out efficiently, effectively and in coordination;
+c) that, according to No. 119 of the Constitution, the activities of ITU-R, ITU-T and ITU-D shall be the subject of close cooperation with regard to matters relating to development, in accordance with the relevant provisions of the Constitution;

+d) that, according to No. 215 of the Convention, ITU-R, ITU-T and ITU-D shall keep the matters under study under continuing review with a view to reaching agreement on the distribution of work, avoiding duplication of effort and improving coordination, and the Sectors shall adopt procedures to conduct such reviews and reach such agreement in a timely and effective manner; ;

-d) that RA, WTSA and WTDC have also identified common areas where work is to be done and that require the internal coordination within ITU,
+e) that RA, WTSA and WTDC have also identified common areas where work is to be done and that require the internal coordination within ITU,

 recognizing

+a) the expanding sphere of joint studies between the three Sectors and the need for coordination and cooperation among them in this regard, ensuring an integrated approach in the context of “One ITU”;

-a) the need for developing countries to acquire tools to strengthen their telecommunication sector;
+b) the need for developing countries to acquire tools to strengthen telecommunications/ICTs;

-b) that despite efforts made, levels of participation by developing countries in the activities of ITU-R and ITU-T remain low, so that it is increasingly necessary to carry out joint activities with ITU-D;
+c) that despite efforts made, levels of participation by developing countries in the activities of ITU-R and ITU-T are inadequate, so that there is a need for enhanced collaboration and joint activity of ITU-R and ITU-T with ITU-D;

-c) the catalysing role of ITU-D, which seeks optimal resource use so that capacities can be built in developing countries;
+d) the catalysing role of ITU-D, which seeks optimal resource use so that capacities can be built in developing countries;

-d) the need to achieve better representation of the vision and needs of developing countries in the activities and work carried out in ITU-R and ITU-T;
+e) the need to achieve better representation of the vision and needs of developing countries in the activities and work carried out in ITU-R and ITU-T;